ko777y/12-_-_-/README.md

-This is for making homepage to marketing about "pandamarket"
+This is for making homepage for marketing about "pandamarket"